gudarzi/SaveHere/README.md

 * [Docker](https://docs.docker.com/get-docker/): SaveHere is containerized using Docker, so you will need to have Docker installed on your machine.
 * [Docker Compose](https://docs.docker.com/compose/install/): SaveHere uses Docker Compose to manage its containers, so you will need to have Docker Compose installed as well.
-* [Node.js and npm](https://github.com/nvm-sh/nvm): SaveHere's frontend is built using React, which requires Node.js and npm to be installed.
-I recommend using nvm (Node Version Manager) to manage your Node.js installations.
 * (Optional) [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) and [vscode](https://code.visualstudio.com/) for development.

 In addition, it is recommended that you run SaveHere behind a reverse proxy such as [Nginx](https://nginx.org/) or [Nginx Proxy Manager](https://nginxproxymanager.com/).
 This will allow you to access the app using your own domain name and SSL certificate, and provide additional security and performance benefits.